FREQUENTLY ASKED QUESTIONS (FAQ) INTRODUCTION

 Question – Do the developers of the 375 RAPTOR have anything to do with the 375 Reaper?

 Answer – NO!
-We never have even spoken to the people involved in that cartridge.
+We never have even spoken to the people involved with that cartridge.
 We did find reading the performance claims quite interesting given we knew what performance we have been getting with the 375 RAPTOR, a larger cartridge with 50% more case capacity, during the past 2 years of development and knew that the performance claims of that much smaller cartridge were highly suspicious.

 As historical background, Arne Brennan and Scott Medesha have over 50 years of combined experience developing cartridges for the AR15 and other platforms.